Testing General Relativity with NuSTAR data of Galactic Black Holes : II: Spectral analysis

 \subsection{SWIFT J174540.7-290015}

 SWIFT J174540.7-290015 (T15 hereafter) is an X-ray transient discovered north of Sagittarius A$^*$ by \textsl{Neil Gehrels Swift Observatory} on February 6, 2016, and confirmed by \textsl{Chandra} observation taken on 13-14 February 2015, a week after its discovery.
-T15 was observed by various missions across the whole electromagnetic waveband like \textsl{XMM-Newton}, \textsl{INTEGRAL/IBIS}, and Very large array (VLA).
+T15 was observed by various missions throughout the entire electromagnetic waveband, such as \textsl{XMM-Newton}, \textsl{INTEGRAL/IBIS}, and Very Large Array (VLA).
 This source was observed for 34 ks by \textsl{NuSTAR} after 16 days of its first detection by \textsl{Swift}, i.e., on February 22, 2016.

 The source region is chosen to be a circular region of 30’’ around the source.
-For background region, ~\citet{Mori:2019iwz} performed a detailed procedure to assess the effect of other nearby sources present in the background.
-They found that the background spectra are negligible ($\sim$ 2\%)as compared to the source spectra.
+For the background region, ~\citet{Mori:2019iwz} performed a detailed procedure to assess the effect of other nearby sources present in the background.
+They found that the background spectra are negligible ($\sim$2\%)as compared to the source spectra.
 Hence, we choose a 30’’ circular region on the same detector as the background.
-The spectra are binned to 30 counts per bin to apply chi-square statistics.
-The extracted spectra have the mean count rate of 6.29 cts$^{-1}$ (FPMA).
+The spectra are binned to 30 counts per bin to apply $\chi^2$ statistics.
+The extracted spectra have a mean count rate of 6.29 cts$^{-1}$ (FPMA).
+More details can be found in ~\citet{Mori:2019iwz}.

-First, we fit the spectra with {\tt tbabs*powerlaw} to observe the residual features present in the data.
-Fig.~\ref{fig:abspow} shows the data-to-model ratio for the spectra fit with absorbed power law.
-The emission around 6-7 keV is visible along with the Compton hump around 20 keV.
-Absorption at lower energies is also visible.
-To fit the absorption and the reflection features, we employed the following model (in XSPEC jargon):
+First, we fit the spectra with {\tt tbnew*powerlaw} to observe the residual features present in the data.
+Fig.~\ref{fig:abspow} shows the data-to-model ratio for the fit of the spectra with the absorbed power law.
+The emission around 6-7 keV is visible along with the Compton hump, which peaks around 50 keV.
+To fit the absorption and reflection features, we employed the following model (in XSPEC jargon):